A magnificent, wonderful and uplifting honey and lemon scented essential oil.

 Honey Myrtle Essential Oil

-Our rarest yet one of our best essential oils, Honey Myrtle essential oil is lemony similiar to Lemon Myrtle essential oil, but it differs with an absolutely beautiful, warm honey note.
+Our rarest yet and one of our best essential oils!
+Honey Myrtle essential oil’s lemony aroma is similar to our Lemon Myrtle essential oil, but with an absolutely beautiful, warm honey note.
 For many people this oil is superior to Lemon Myrtle.
-It is great in an oil burner or in body products, it is uplifting, fresh and wonderful.
+It is great in an oil burner or in body products.
+It is uplifting, fresh and wonderful.

 Botanical name Melaleuca teretifolia